NCAR/HPC-Docs/docs/compute-systems/casper/index.md

 After running the `ssh` command, you will be [asked to authenticate](../../getting-started/accounts/duo/index.md#hpc-and-ssh-logins) to finish logging in.

-Casper has full access to [NCAR storage resources](../../storage-systems/index.md), including [GLADE](../../storage-systems/glade/index.md).
+Casper has full access to [NSF NCAR storage resources](../../storage-systems/index.md), including [GLADE](../../storage-systems/glade/index.md).
 Users can [transfer data](../../storage-systems/data-transfer/index.md) to and from Casper.